galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/running-automation.md

 To package a test to run in automation inside the Galasa Ecosystem, you need to complete the following high-level tasks:

-1. Create and configure a parent project
+1. Set up a parent project
 2. Build Maven bundles from the parent project
 3. Add a test sub-project and tests to the parent project
 4. Add an OBR sub-project to the parent project

-## Structuring a parent project
+## Setting up a parent project

 You can structure your parent project in a number of ways, depending on how you want to manage your test corpus.
 The structure of the project project is shaped by the way in which you use your OBR.